jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 The SQL code for these joins can be found here.

-Since this is a shapefile we will connect it to Tableau directly.
+Since this is a shapefile, we will connect it to Tableau directly.
 We will define a one to many relationship with the other tables based on the district field.
 This is similar to a SQL join on the district field, but using tableau's relationship function allows us to keep the shapefile intact.

 **Contributions Visualization**